Digital Extra: The Extra Point Oct. 11

 WICHITA, Kan.
 (KSNW) — On this week’s edition of The Extra Point, KSN’s Zach Martin and Julia Lobaina break down a couple of headlines as we look ahead to a busy week in the sporting world.

-For starters, Zach and Julia break down what we know right now about Jalon Daniels’ shoulder injury and what we can expect from the University of Kansas (KU) Jayhawks as they travel to Norman, Oklahoma, to take on the Sooners.
+For starters, Zach and Julia break down what we know right now about Jalon Daniels’ shoulder injury and what we can expect from the KU Jayhawks as they travel to Norman, Oklahoma, to take on the Sooners.

 Also, the duo breaks down who they thought was impressive this past week in high school football and what matchups they find interesting for the second to last week of the regular season.